sarahaime/stock-quote-api/README.md

  - API service is running by default on port 3001
  - Stock service is running by default on port 3002
  - .env file contains connections string
- - The OpenApi is not finished because of the time
+ - Everiting mark with a ✅ is done, except the OpenApi that is partially done because of the time
  - Integration test are missing because of the time
  - Docker is missing because of the time